talsma-ict/context-propagation/docs/README.md

 It will automatically create a snapshot and reactivate it in the background thread when started.
-The ThreadLocal values from the calling thread will therefore automatically be available in the background thread as well.
+The ThreadLocal values from the calling thread will therefore be available in the background thread as well.

 ## Supported contexts